 We have gotten requests for making a list of S-scale's pioneers.
 Bill Fraley, Sam Powell, and Jeff Madden contributed to this list.
 The people are listed in alphabetical order by their last name.
-Most photos came from the NASG's Dispatch.
-Others are by Bill Winans, Michael Ferraro, Bill Lane, and Peter Vanvliet; used by permission.
+Most photos came from the NASG's The Dispatch.
+Others are by Bill Winans, Michael Ferraro, Bill Lane, Brooks Stover, and Peter Vanvliet; all used by permission.

 Len owned Branch Line Models.
 He produced the first S-scale catalog with lots of products in it.

 Where would S-scale be today without Ron and American Models?
-He started the company in the mid 1980s, and is still going strong today, providing a stunning amount of product for us.
+He started the company in the mid 1980s, which is still going strong today, providing a stunning amount of product for us.